Dodgers outfielder Yasiel Puig benched after late arrival | FOX Sports

 ”Yasiel has been great all year, but to be frank, there was a situation where he was supposed to be on the field today and he was late,” Roberts said. ”Where we’re at right now, it has to be clear to everyone in the clubhouse that the only purpose is to prepare for the postseason, to finish the season strong and for it to be about all of us.
 I think, and I know, no one player can be bigger than the team.
 The priority has got to be for all of us.
 For me right now, that was a decision that he made, not me.”

+Following a 9-3 victory over the Padres, Roberts said Puig will be back in the lineup Tuesday night.

+”Yasiel and I and his teammates and everybody are all on the same page,” Roberts explained. ”It’s one of those things where we all have to be accountable to one another.
+We’re all aligned and our focus is winning baseball games and a championship for the Dodgers.”

-Los Angeles began the night with the best record in baseball.
+Los Angeles has the best record in the majors at 100-57.
 When the playoffs start next week, the Dodgers will be trying to reach the World Series for the first time since their 1988 championship.
 But they hit the skids in September, and now one of their regulars is back to his old habits.

 ”(My) level of concern (is) very minimal,” Roberts said about the recent issues with Puig. ”When you can lose your best player like we did last year and parts of this year in Clayton Kershaw and continue to move forward . again, no one player is bigger than the whole and the sum.
 The onus is on him.
 I want him in there.
 I expect him in there. .
 When you show up late for work, there has got to be consequences.
 That’s just the way life works and the way life should work.”